Our environmental commitment

 A watchful eye on packaging >

-Forests face a number of climactic, ecological, man-made and socio-economic challenges.
-Forest conservation involves coordinated management between the various operators.
 The certification chain for the source of the wood guarantees sustainable forest management and while biological diversity, forest renewal, natural catastrophe prevention, key habitat protection and a reduction in environmental impact due to forest exploitation will be ensured for future generations.
 Certified forests should fulfil their economic, ecological and social functions without compromising other ecosystems.
-Growing trees convert carbon dioxide into oxygen for us to breathe, helping to reduce and limit the greenhouse effect.
-Responsible consumption of this resource is fundamental for the survival of our planet.

 The wood goes through several steps before reaching you.
 The production chain is long and complex and must be documented throughout the entire process, from the tree to the finished product.
 For this reason, each link in the chain is essential to guarantee traceability through certification, which is why FILA has already introduced the use of wood and fibre from forests managed responsibly, correctly and sustainably.